 Interesting facts about Mr. Smith:

-- A strong proponent of community service, Mr. Smith has served as a Trustee for the Westerville Public Library, a member of the Finance Committee of the Central Ohio YMCAs, and as Treasurer for the Central Ohio Association of Government Accountants.
+- Served as a Trustee for the Westerville Public Library, a member of the Finance Committee of the Central Ohio YMCAs, and as Treasurer for the Central Ohio Association of Government Accountants.

-- Mr. Smith is a Certified Government Financial Manager, Certified Public Manager, and Certified Ohio Fiscal Professional.
+- Certified Government Financial Manager, Certified Public Manager, and Certified Ohio Fiscal Professional.

-- He holds an Associate of Applied Science Degree in Law Enforcement Technology (Magna Cum Laude) and a Bachelor of Arts Degree in Accounting (Summa Cum Laude).
+- Associate of Applied Science Degree in Law Enforcement Technology (Magna Cum Laude) and a Bachelor of Arts Degree in Accounting (Summa Cum Laude).

-- He is currently concluding Master of Accountancy program with Rutgers University (specializing in governmental accounting and finance), earning a cumulative 4.0 grade point average.
+- Recently obtained a Master of Accountancy program with Rutgers University specializing in governmental accounting and finance.